-Takahashi’s 0.965” MC orthoscopics only go down to 5mm and though that 5mm MC Ortho’ is a nice eyepiece for planets, it feels constricted and short of eye relief for the Moon.
+I like Takahashi’s 0.965” MC orthoscopics, but they feel constricted and short of eye relief for the Moon.
 Swap to a standard 1.25” visual back though and you can use wide field eyepieces like Naglers for that coveted ‘porthole’ effect: 80x with a 5mm Nagler T6 and even 114x with the 3.5mm both give an immersive whole-Moon view.

 A 4-day crescent revealed most of the features I expect, but wait until a night of stable seeing and a still-crescent Moon approaching first quarter really surprised me.
 Here was a view of the Moon that might astound many owners of bigger scopes with 50mm finders.

 At 114x, the Moon filled the field and was sharp and full of contrast from limb to limb.
 There was no hint of false colour anywhere, not even focusing through the bright limb.
 But the really arresting thing was the detail, including – and this really surprised me – Hyginus and its rille system and the adjacent Rima Ariadeus stretching out into Mare Tranquillitatis.
 Now admittedly those two are about the easiest rilles, but seeing the string-of-pearls craterlets along Hyginus and the full extent of Ariaedeus usually needs a 3” refractor.

 Elsewhere, the detail, contrast and general quality of the view completely belied the tiny aperture.
 I spent time enjoying the view of Bessel far out in Mare Serenitatis, dark lava wrinkle ridges around, but a bright ray passing directly over it and out towards crater Luther and Lacus Somniorum beyond.